Tokyo Itinerary: How to Spend 4 PERFECT Days in Tokyo

 IC Card – Suica or PASMO

 Your second option is to get a Welcome SUICA or PASMO Passport card at the airport.
 SUICA and PASMO cards are used for taking public transportation like the subway, trains, and buses around Japanese cities.
-To use the card, load money onto it at a subway station and tap it at the subway gate to get onto the subway.
-You can also use the card for buying stuff at convenience stores or from vending machines.
+To use the card, load money onto it at a subway station and tap it at the subway gate to get on the subway.
+You can also use the card to buy stuff at convenience stores or from vending machines.
 They are good for 28 days.

 6. Stop at the Tourist Information Booth